nonk123/vga9x16/README.md

 # vga9x16

-A simple HTTP API for a very specific usecase:
+A simple HTTP API serving a very specific usecase:

-- You need a randomly generated blob of ASCII-art.
+- You need a randomly generated blob of Dwarf Fortress styled ASCII-art.
-- It needs to be unique for each client.
+- It needs to be somewhat unique for each request.
-- You need it as PNG, for example to use as a CSS background.
+- It has to be in PNG format so you can use as a CSS background.

 ## Usage

 Run development server with `cargo run`.
 Docker support coming soon&trade;.

 Navigate to `/` for an example background image usage.
 The `/png` route returns the sought-after ASCII-art blob.

+## Under the hood

+Here are some implementation details for the curious:

+- The ASCII-art PNG is updated every second.
+Two users reaching `/png` at around the same time will get duplicate blobs.
+- You can set `VGA9X16_PUBLIC=1` at build time to return [index.public.html](index.public.html) for the `/` route.